palaashatri/genesis-ems/1_Requirements/readme.md

 ## SWOT Analysis
 ### Strengths
 Employee management systems are useful for running a smooth organisation, especially organisations of scale.
-Admin/Manager can keep track of employee information, attendance records and more.
+Admin/Manager/HR personnel can keep track of employee information, attendance records and more.
+### Weakness
+Employee management systems are costly, requiring lot of administrative work, patience and time.
+If the employee management system is down or causing some errors, it hugely impacts the Human resources and finance department.
+### Oppurtunities
+Voice assist and virtual assistant can be incorporated to give a better user experience.
+### Threats